 This device comes in three models including, 2000, 2800 and 4000.
-You can install this device is four easy steps that are explained to you via an included guide.
-This device can easily replace both your traditional inverter and converter.
+You can install it in four easy steps that are explained to you via an included guide.
+The inverter is a converter too, so you can easily replace both your traditional inverter and converter with this.

-Just like every sine wave product, it comes with a price, which is always more than any other method used.
 Last but not least, this product would do so much better if it came with the remote.
-The one complaint from other customers is that particular setting doesn’t work well unless they have been altered via the remote, which you have to purchase separately depending on the model.
+A complaint from other customers is that particular settings doesn’t work well unless they've been altered via the remote, which you have to purchase separately depending on the model.
+Not good!

 Best Tripp Lite RV Inverter Charger: